-- (a) At no time are unrelated adults permitted to be alone withAll one-on-one, In-Program Contact between an Adult Participant and a mMinor Athlete in a locker room, rest room, or changing area when at a facility under US Club Soccer's jurisdictionmust be observable and interruptible, except under emergency circumstancesif.: - A Dual Relationship Exists; or - The Close-in-Age Exception applies; or - A Minor Athlete needs an Adult Participant Personal Care Assistant ("PCA"), and: - The Minor Athlete's parent/guardian has provided written consent to the applicable Member Organization (or to US Club Soccer, for activities directly operated by US Club Soccer) for the Adult Participant PCA to work with the Minor Athlete; and - The Adult Participant PCA has complied with US Club Soccer's SafeSport education and training policy; and - The Adult Participant PCA has complied with US Club Soccer's background screening policy. - (b) If US Club Soccer or a US Club Soccer mMember oOrganization is using a facility that has access to a single set of such facilities, times for use by adultsAdult Participants, if any, shall be designated. - 4.3.
+- (a) All one-on-one, In-Program Contact between an Adult Participant and a Minor Athlete in a locker room, rest room, or changing area must be observable and interruptible, except if: - A Dual Relationship Exists; or - The Close-in-Age Exception applies; or - A Minor Athlete needs an Adult Participant Personal Care Assistant ("PCA"), and: - The Minor Athlete's parent/guardian has provided written consent to the applicable Member Organization (or to US Club Soccer, for activities directly operated by US Club Soccer) for the Adult Participant PCA to work with the Minor Athlete; and - The Adult Participant PCA has complied with US Club Soccer's SafeSport education and training policy; and - The Adult Participant PCA has complied with US Club Soccer's background screening policy. - (b) If US Club Soccer or a Member Organization is using a facility that has access to a single set of such facilities, times for use by Adult Participants, if any, shall be designated. - 3.
 Undress.
-Under no circumstances shall an Adult Participant shower with Minor Athletes or otherwise be undressed (disrobed or partially of fully unclothes where private body parts are exposed) in front of Minor Athletes unless: a Dual Relationship Exists: the Close-in-Age Exception Applies; or a Minor Athlete requires a PCA and the PCA requirements set forth in this Section C have been fulfilled. - 5.4.
+Under no circumstances shall an Adult Participant shower with Minor Athletes or otherwise be undressed (disrobed or partially of fully unclothes where private body parts are exposed) in front of Minor Athletes unless: a Dual Relationship Exists; the Close-in-Age Exception Applies; or a Minor Athlete requires a PCA and the PCA requirements set forth in this Section C have been fulfilled. - 4.
 Monitoring.
-The use of locker rooms, rest rooms, and changing areas at facilities under the jurisdiction of US Club Soccer shall be regularly and randomly monitored by the applicable Member Organization (or by US Club Soccer if

-US Club Soccer is directly operating the activity to ensure compliance with these policies.
-The applicable Member Organization shall provide a semi-private place for Minor Athletes to change clothes or undress at sanctioned events that include locker rooms and/or changing areas for athlete use.
+The use of locker rooms, rest rooms, and changing areas at facilities under the jurisdiction of US Club Soccer shall be regularly and randomly monitored by the applicable Member Organization (or by US Club Soccer if US Club Soccer is directly operating the activity) to ensure compliance with these policies.
+The applicable Member Organization shall provide a semi-private place for Minor Athletes to change clothes or undress at sanctioned events that include locker rooms and/or changing areas for athlete use. - 5.

-6.5.
 Non-exclusive facility.
-If US Club Soccer or its members use a facility not under its jurisdiction (for, e.g., training or competition or similar events) and the facility is used by multiple constituents, adults in categories (i)b. through (i)d.Adult Participants are nonetheless required to adhere to the rules set forth here.
+If US Club Soccer or its members use a facility not under its jurisdiction (for, e.g., training or competition or similar events) and the facility is used by multiple constituents, Adult Participants are nonetheless required to adhere to the rules set forth here.